NREL/jade/docs/source/tutorial.rst

 ********

-This page describes how to use the JADE package to create, modify, and run jobs locally or on an HPC.
+This page describes how to use the JADE package to create, modify, and run jobs locally or on HPC.

 HPC Configuration
 =================
-This section only applies if you run your jobs on an HPC.
+This section only applies if you run your jobs on HPC.

 HPC Parameters
 --------------